westarete/artfully_app/README.md

 Follow the [Heroku instructions](https://devcenter.heroku.com/articles/creating-apps) for creating an app

     heroku apps:create myapp
+    git add .
-    git remote add heroku git@heroku.com:myapp.git
+    git commit -m "Prepping push to Heroku" git remote add heroku git@heroku.com:myapp.git
     git push heroku master

 ### Setup the production database

+Before running this, you must have setup and configured a MySQL database.
+If you databae is on Amazon's RDS, you'll have to enable that plugin on Heroku by running

+    heroku addons:add amazon_rds

+Otherwise, make sure you have edited, committed, and pushed your database.yml file

     heroku run bundle exec rake db:migrate

-Please note that you must first have run and comitted `bundle exec rake artfully_ose_engine:install:migrations` from the above steps
+Please note that you must first have run and committed `bundle exec rake artfully_ose_engine:install:migrations` from the above steps

 ### Set environment variables